A

 wood, peat, coal, oil

-frame of reference a system for specifying the position of objects in space
+frame of reference a system for specifying the position of objects in

 free fall an object falling under gravitational force alone